nada2002aglan/Data-Analysis-SQL-/1- Layoff Analysis/README.md

 ### Key Findings
 - **Trends**: Layoff trends showed an increase in certain industries and stages, indicating possible economic downturns or shifts.
-- **Industry Impact**: The tech industry was notably affected, with significant layoffs in early-stage companies.
+- **Industry Impact**: The Transportation, Education, Fitness and Media industry was notably affected, with significant layoffs in seed-stage companies.
 - **Geographical Insights**: Layoff rates varied significantly by country, reflecting different economic conditions.

 ---